1teaspoonwhite pepperoptional; if using black pepper then 1/2 teaspoon

 Pat dry 1 pound of chicken tenders or cut skinless boneless chicken breasts into strips.
 Trim well.

 Put strips into a deep bowl and cover with buttermilk.
 It took only a cup for me.
 Let soak for 15- 20 minutes while you work on the coating and oil.
 If you are cooking a large amount, preheat the oven to 200 with a cooking sheet for a place to hold the cooked strips.

 Heat 1/4 to 1/2 inch of oil in a large pan over medium heat.
 I used about 2 cups in a 12-inch fry pan.
 Get to a steady temperature of about 365°.
 Don't be under 325° or above 375°.

 Mix 1 1/2 cups AP flour with 1 tablespoon of Lowey's seasoning salt.
 Options of adding 1 teaspoon white pepper or 1/2 teaspoon of black pepper.
 Also, an option of 1/8 teaspoon cayenne pepper.
 Other seasoning salts should be fine or make your own spicing combination.
 Mix well.

 Now drizzle 1/4 cup buttermilk into the flour mixture while continuously mixing.
 It will make a "shaggy" coating.

-Remove the chicken from the buttermilk and coat in the flour mixture.
-Coat well and place on a plate.
+Remove the chicken from the buttermilk and shake off excess.
+Coat in the flour mixture.

 Make it Perfect First Time and Every TimeDon't miss out, check the full post.
 Almost every recipe includes easy step by step photo instructions so you can visualize yourself cooking this recipe along with helpful tips and options.